ppy/osu-wiki/wiki/Mapping_Techniques/Formations/en.md

 Nominator: [Dragvon](https://osu.ppy.sh/users/126927)

-**Tornado formation** are sets of notes that forces the player to tap circles in a circular motion at a high rate.
+**Tornado formations** are sets of notes that forces the player to tap circles in a circular motion at a high rate.
 This is basically a combination of small jumps (distance-wise) and streams (reaction time-wise).

 This can also be a [square formation](#square-formation) and/or [diamond formation](#diamond-formation) repeated a few times, where one of the notes acts like a pivot point.